OpenDSA/OpenDSA/RST/en/Glossary.rst

       for combining software components, and design patterns allow this design knowledge to be passed on to new programmers more quickly.

+   deterministic
+      Any :term:`finite automata` in which, for every pair of :term:`state` and symbol, there is only a single transition.
+      This means that whenever the machine is in a given state and sees a given symbol, only a single thing can happen.
+      This is in contrast to a :term:`non-deterministic` finite automata, which has at least one state with multiple transitions on at least one symbol.

    deterministic algorithm
       An algorithm that does not involve any element of randomness, and so its behavior on a given input will always be the same.
       This is in contrast to a :term:`randomized algorithm`.

    Deterministic Finite Automata
+   Deterministic Finite Acceptor
    DFA
       An :term:`automata` or abstract machine that can process an input string (shown on a tape) from left to right.